MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 The `TimeOfFlight` WebSocket sends data from the time-of-flight (TOF) sensors around Misty’s base.
 These sensors tell Misty how far objects are away from her, or if she's about to drive off a ledge.
 For this program, we’re interested in receiving data from Misty’s front center TOF sensor.
 This sensor points straight forward in Misty’s direction of travel.

-The instance of `LightSocket` we’ve created (called `socket`) uses the `Subscribe` method to subscribe to Misty’s WebSockets.
+The instance of `LightSocket` we’ve created (called `socket`) uses the `Subscribe` method to subscribe to WebSocket connections.
 The `Subscribe` method takes 8 parameters.

 ```JavaScript
 socket.Subscribe(eventName, msgType, debounceMs, property, inequality, value, [returnProperty], [eventCallback])